LoopZ/V8Power/README.txt

         Run the mkV8.bat script.
         All executibles will be placed in newly created BIN directory.

-        ( To create a redistributable version use the mkDist.bat script.
-        It will create an DIST folder containing everything you need.)

     For lazy people, like me:

         Precompiled versions are available at http://up.lod.bz/V8Power.